Military Battles

 Lying in Wait

-If a force Lying in Wait is attacked first, the attacker gains an Edge.
+If an enemy Attacks the Force that is Lying in Wait, the Ambush does not happen and the Attacking Force gains an Edge.
 Lying in Wait ends after its first battle or if given a different order.

 Out of Supply